 Written by Samuel Newman, Paul Gangelin

 Yes, the title creature in this Katzman shocker is so extreme, so terrifying, that we dare show no more of it than did the poster artists from 1957.
 I’m sure they were all sworn to secrecy about the full impact of the anti-matter colossus from outer space.

 Just half a year after Toho’s impressive Eastmancolor epic about the supersonic pterodactyl Rodan, Katzman cashed in with this jaw-droppingly absurd creature feature.
-Mostly ignored when first released, The Giant Claw now plays like a camp wonder.
-Its so-bad-it’s-good rating is in the stratosphere.
+Mostly ignored when first released, The Giant Claw now plays like a camp wonder, with a so-bad-it’s-good rating in the stratosphere.
 An opening narrator (who sounds a bit like Albert Dekker) drones on about national defense before the story takes a left turn into monster territory.
-The dialogue in several scenes appears to have been stripped, and replaced by more narration telling what’s happening.
+The dialogue in several scenes appears to have been stripped, and replaced by more narration telling us what’s happening.
 Somewhere in the world, Coleman Francis was taking notes …